jyn514/jyn514.github.io/content/i want a better action graph serialization.md

 [^12]: This has a whole bunch of problems on Windows, where arguments are passed as a single string instead of an array, and each command has to reimplement its own parsing.
 But it will work “most” of the time, and at least avoids having to deal with Powershell or CMD quoting.

 [^13]: To make it possible to distinguish the two on the command line, `:all` could unambiguously refer to the group, like in Bazel.

+[^14]: technically these aren't true monadic builds because they're constrained a lot more than e.g. Shake rules, they can't fabricate new rules from whole cloth. but they still allow you to add more outputs to the graph at runtime.